Skip to main content

 VAT collection increased by 14.5% in 2021, reaching 72,498 million, and was 1.3% above what was received in 2019.

 The improvement in subject spending was reflected in the positive evolution of gross VAT, which grew by 11.9% ( Table 4.2 ), exceeding the amount reached in 2019 by 1.4%.
-Logically, much of the evolution of gross income is strongly conditioned by the trajectory of 2020.
-Thus, the year began with growth of 3.2%, followed by a strong rebound in the second quarter, in response to the months of strict confinement in 2020, but even with this intense growth, by mid-year there had still not been reached the income level of two years earlier.
-In the second half, the growth of gross income accelerated, which allowed us to close the year with income almost 5,000 million higher than in 2019.
-Part of this rebound had to do with the rise in prices that occurred in that period, especially in the last months of the year (Graph 4.1), although it should be noted that the reduction in the rate in domestic electricity consumption, which reduced more than 500 million in collection, partially canceled the price increase.
-Added to the growth in gross income was the low increase in returns made, which grew by 6%.
-It is worth remembering that a large part of the refunds paid in 2021 (around 55%) are not related to what happened in the year, since they correspond to refunds requested in other years or to regional adjustments.
+Obviously, much of the evolution of gross income is strongly conditioned by the trajectory of 2020.
+Thus, the year began with 3.2% growth, followed by a strong rebound in the second quarter, in response to the months of strict confinement in 2020, but even with this intense growth, by mid-year the income level of two years earlier had not yet been reached.
+In the second half of the year, gross revenue growth accelerated, allowing the company to close the year with revenues almost €5 billion higher than in 2019.
+Part of this increase was due to the price increase that occurred during this period, especially in the last months of the year (Chart 4.1), although it should be noted that the reduction in the rate for domestic electricity consumption, which subtracted more than 500 million from revenue, partially cancelled out the increase in prices.
+The growth in gross revenue was accompanied by a slight increase in returns, which rose by 6%.
+It is worth remembering that a large part of the refunds paid in 2021 (around 55%) are not related to what happened during the year, since they correspond to refunds requested in other years or to regional adjustments.
 These returns increased by 7.1%.
-Furthermore, the effect of rising prices in the final part of the year, and the consequent increase in costs that resulted in a rapid increase in refund requests in that period, was largely carried over to 2022, which is when The last accruals for 2021 were presented.
+Furthermore, the effect of the price increase at the end of the year, and the resulting increase in costs that resulted in a rapid increase in refund requests in that period, was mostly carried over to 2022, when the last accruals for 2021 were submitted.

-Graph 4.3.
+Chart 4.3.
 Contributions to the growth of final expenditure subject to VAT, of its components: households, public administrations and housing.

 The effective rate of VAT remained practically unchanged for another year (-0.1%, Table 4.1 and Chart 4.5 ).
-In 2021, there were several regulatory changes that affected the rate: the increase in the VAT rate on sugary and sweetened beverages, the reduction in the VAT rate on electricity and surgical masks, the maintenance of type 0 on essential health supplies to combat COVID 19 and the extension to vaccines and PCR.
-All these measures had an impact valued at a loss of 186 million ( Table 1.5 ), which was not enough to significantly influence the evolution of the average rate.
+In 2021, there were several regulatory changes that affected the type: the increase in the VAT rate on sugary and sweetened beverages, the reduction in the VAT rate on electricity and surgical masks, the maintenance of type 0 on essential health supplies to combat COVID 19 and the extension to vaccines and PCR.
+All these measures had an impact estimated at a loss of 186 million ( Table 1.5 ), which was not enough to significantly impact the evolution of the average rate.

-Graph 4.4.
+Chart 4.4.
 Weights in % of the final expense subject to the expense based on VAT tax rates.

 Given the practical stability of the effective rate, the VAT accrued in the period increased by 19.2%.
 The net VAT accrued (which differs from the previous one because it includes the variation in the balance that companies leave to compensate from one year to the next) grew a little less, 19%, 3% compared to 2019.